paulruvolo/SoftDesSp15/diagnostic/diagnostic_exam.md

 	A. Read in the file duck_colors.txt.
 It consists of random colors, with each color separated by a comma and then a space.

-	A. Use this data to create a dictionary where the keys are the colors and the values are the number of times the color occured.
+	B. Use this data to create a dictionary where the keys are the colors and the values are the number of times the color occured.

-	A. Write this data to a file called counted_colors.txt in the format:
+	C. Write this data to a file called counted_colors.txt in the format:

 		`color, occurrences`